PaoranCSG/paorancsg.github.io/index.md

 I created a seeded map generator and an upgrade system, where you gain a combination of two upgrades.
 I also created some shaders, including a shield shader and a fluid shader.
 I created a UI system which works on both a controller and with a pointer.

-The game is published in <a href="https://store.steampowered.com/app/2062390/Clockwork_Survivors">Steam</a>, the Epic Games Store, and itch.io.
+The game is published in <a href="https://store.steampowered.com/app/2062390/Clockwork_Survivors">Steam</a>, Epic Games Store, and itch.io.

 *Made with Unity*